siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 008 Standing Waves and Discreteness.md

 k_\theta=\frac{n}{r}.
 $$

-The two winding numbers therefore appear immediately.
-A bounded toroidal standing wave is not labeled by a continuous parameter, but by an integer pair
+So a bounded toroidal standing wave is not labeled by a continuous parameter, but by an integer pair $(m,n)$, and its frequency is
-$(m,n)$.

-In the thin-support idealization, the mode frequency is then fixed by the same wave equation:

 $$
 \omega_{mn}